ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Build Better Java Applications by Mastering the Fundamentals - <a href="https://medium.com/illumination/build-better-java-applications-by-mastering-the-fundamentals-e989cb4ceb42?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeZen`**

+<blockquote>Learn the Java Fundamentals That Turn Beginners into Confident Developers.
+Continue reading on ILLUMINATION »</blockquote>

+<h3>2.
 7 JavaScript Features From 2025–2026 You’re Probably Not Using Yet (But Should Be) - <a href="https://javascript.plainenglish.io/7-javascript-features-from-2025-2026-youre-probably-not-using-yet-but-should-be-cb2c1bd32456?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CodeInsights`**

 <blockquote>ES2025 shipped in June 2025.
 ES2026 landed June 30, 2026.
 Most of what’s in them isn’t flashy — it’s the kind of boring, practical fix…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 10 Browser Features That Can Improve JavaScript Performance - <a href="https://javascript.plainenglish.io/10-browser-features-that-can-improve-javascript-performance-a1d95229e3c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Move the right work closer to the platform.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 AI-Powered Java Full Stack Development: What Developers Should Know - <a href="https://medium.com/@veligodunaveenkumar/ai-powered-java-full-stack-development-what-developers-should-know-9b51a16bd866?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>Java full stack development is changing rapidly.
 For years, a Java full stack developer was primarily expected to build REST APIs…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Top Things to Look for in a Web Development Course in Lucknow - <a href="https://medium.com/@barrownzlearningacademyl/top-things-to-look-for-in-a-web-development-course-in-lucknow-be07acc00a27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Barrownz Learning Academy`**

 <blockquote>Lucknow’s tech scene has grown rapidly over the last few years, and with that growth has come a flood of institutes claiming to offer the…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Why Enterprise React Applications Often Need More Than a Basic Data Table - <a href="https://medium.com/@vishal.p_95435/why-enterprise-react-applications-often-need-more-than-a-basic-data-table-6082448d45b6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Building a table in React is relatively easy.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 The Hidden Costs of Cutting Corners on JavaScript Development - <a href="https://medium.com/@meritoriouscodecrafters2024/the-hidden-costs-of-cutting-corners-on-javascript-development-08067795fae7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meritorious CodeCrafters Private Limited`**

 <blockquote>The cheapest quote for a JavaScript project rarely stays the cheapest option once the application is actually in production.
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 A Step-by-Step Guide to Choosing and Using a JavaScript Library in 2026 - <a href="https://medium.com/@vishal.p_95435/a-step-by-step-guide-to-choosing-and-using-a-javascript-library-in-2026-c15b2c9daabc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Choosing a JavaScript library is one thing.
-Continue reading on Medium »</blockquote>

-<h3>8.
-JavaScript Performance Isn’t About Writing Fewer Lines - <a href="https://javascript.plainenglish.io/javascript-performance-isnt-about-writing-fewer-lines-ef2143ebeeda?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>What actually matters when optimizing real applications.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>9.
-Ionify 0.37 Is Here — Faster Builds, Less Repeated Work, Fewer Plugins - <a href="https://medium.com/@khaledm.adelsalem/ionify-0-37-is-here-faster-builds-less-repeated-work-fewer-plugins-7becb4e535f7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khaled Salem`**

-<blockquote>And instead of starting with architecture, I want to start with the thing frontend developers usually care about first:
 Continue reading on Medium »</blockquote>

 <br/>